bakukiela/bakukiela/README.md

 - 👋 Hi, I’m Bartosz!
 - 👀 I’m interested in Programing obviously but in my leasure time i'd love hiking.
 I'm a good musician, I've been playing the guitar for 12 years! :D
-- 🌱 I’m currently learning  frontend and fullstack technologic bas on React framework.
+- 🌱 I’m currently learning  frontend and fullstack technologic base on React framework.
 - 💞️ I’m looking to my first work as programist!
 - 📫 How to reach me?
 Find me on LinkedIn: https://www.linkedin.com/in/bartosz-kukie%C5%82a-5a86b3237